Taking care of people is our reason for being

 What you will be doing in this role

-You will be responsible for designing and evaluating education programs for undergraduate and postgraduate midwifery students, supporting the Return to Midwifery program to boost workforce retention and capability, and developing tailored learning pathways for internal staff across birthing, antenatal, postnatal, and special care nursery settings.
+You will be responsible for developing and delivering programs for both undergraduate and postgraduate midwifery students, while also supporting the Return to Midwifery program to enhance workforce capability and retention.
+Working across the full continuum of care including birthing, antenatal, postnatal, and special care nursery you will create tailored learning pathways that meet the needs of clinicians at all stages of their careers.

-You will support clinicians in maintaining core maternity competencies, including emergency response skills, working closely with nursing, medical, allied health, and quality teams to support integrated, safe care.
-Drawing on data, learner feedback, and clinical insights, you will continuously evaluate and refine education strategies to ensure our workforce is well-prepared, competent, and future ready.
+A key focus of the role is supporting staff to maintain core maternity competencies, including emergency response skills, while collaborating closely with multidisciplinary teams to ensure safe, integrated care.
+Drawing data, learner feedback, and clinical insights, you will continuously evaluate and refine education strategies to ensure they remain impactful, relevant, and aligned with best practice.

-This is a permanent, part-time role for 16 hours per week.
+This is a permanent, part-time position working 16 hours per week.

 Who we’re looking for